ppothana/University-of-North-Dakota-Dissertation-Thesis/README.md

 ## File Structure

-- **main.tex**: The primary document file that compiles the overall thesis/dissertation.
+- **master.tex**: The primary document file that compiles the overall thesis/dissertation.
 - **chapter1.tex, chapter2.tex, ...**: Example chapter files.
 Adjust or add files as needed.
 - **references.bib**: A sample bibliography file for managing citations.
 - **figures/**: A directory intended for all image files referenced in the document.